CANADA FX DEBT-C$ edges up ahead of BoC rate decision

 At 8:01 a.m., the Canadian dollar CAD=D4 was at C$1.0126 to the U.S. dollar, or 98.76 U.S. cents, up from Monday's close at C$1.0148 to the U.S. dollar, or 98.54 U.S. cents.

-Riskier currencies and global equities were buoyed by positive earnings from Goldman Sachs (GS.N: Quote), which deflected attention away from the U.S. Securities and Exchange Commission's fraud charge against it. [.N]
+Riskier currencies and global equities were buoyed by positive earnings from Goldman Sachs (GS.N), which deflected attention away from the U.S. Securities and Exchange Commission's fraud charge against it. [.N]

 Oil, gold and base metal prices all rose, which added further support to the commodity-linked currency.
 [O/R] [GOL/] [MET/L]